themadcreator/delaunay/README.md

 delaunay
 ========

-Delaunay Triangulation with Hilbert Curve linearization and a Delaunay Tesselation Field Estimator (DTFE)
+Delaunay Triangulation for Java with Hilbert Curve linearization and a Delaunay Tesselation Field Estimator (DTFE)

 ### Three line demo ###
 ```Java